3nrico00/Orasd/README.md

-# Orasd:
+# Orasd: Online Regression Analysis for Streaming Data
-Online Regression Analysis for Streaming DataThis repository contains a review paper written as the final exam for the PhD course "Theory and Methods of Inference".
+This repository contains a review paper written as the final exam for the PhD course "Theory and Methods of Inference".
 The paper is **not published** and has **not undergone peer review**.
 It is intended for academic discussion and as a reference for students and researchers interested in online regression methods for streaming data.

 ## Contents
 - `Review-Paper.pdf`: Main review document.